aws-samples/data-and-ml-governance-workshop/module-1/account-bootstrap-service-catalog-repo/README.md

 The pipeline stack deploys all the resources shown in the Account Hub in the above diagram:

-1. Code Commit repository.
+1. CodeConnection with repository.
 This repository will host this same code and code updates in it will trigger the pipeline.
 2. CodePipeline pipeline with the steps to convert the CDK resources in this repository into Service Catalog Products.

 ### Service Catalog Stacks